fomightez/pmc_id_converter_demo-binder/README.md

 I use Jupyter Notebooks here with some code to demonstrate how easy it is to use and how you can combine `pmc_id_converter` use in with Python coding and Jupyter convenience to more easily mine or collect information you need about scientific references at PubMed Central and PubMed.

-## IMPORTANT NOTE ABOUT PLAYING NICE WITH the NCBI API Service:
+## IMPORTANT: PLAY NICE with the NCBI API Service:

 You should remember to use your actual email address when using it in production.